Is it reasonable to detach? Is it even possible?

 As Dr. Simon-Levine mentioned in our recent interview for the Allies in Recovery podcast, Coming Up for Air, rather than methods of “surprise party interventions” where loved ones are deceived into a gathering, group shamed about their life and given ultimatums, maybe try a softer, less threatening approach.
 A better way of asking a loved one to please go into treatment would be in a safe, loving environment.
 Such as two people sitting across a table from one another.
 With kindness and compassion, yet firmly outlining expectations, suggestions and boundaries.

-Detaching from the chaos, conflict and consequences your loved one may create is one thing.
-Detaching from the person, to the point of no contact, is another.
+It is one thing to detach from the chaos, conflict and consequences your loved one may create.
+It is very different to detach from the person, to the point of no contact.
 I can have my addicted loved one present in my life with safeguards and limits in place.
 Things will move at the speed of trust.
 I can reach out as often as I want to let them know they are precious to me, but I choose not to be around the chaos, conflict or consequences of this disease.

 In that I find relief and great hope.